BrandonSpiteri/Black76-RestAPI/README.md

 The API calculates the present value based on the market data provided and stores all data within a local database.

 ## Sending GET Requests
-get requests can be invoked by sending a GET message to the server.
+GET requests can be invoked by sending a GET message to the server.
 Using the Flask server link `http://127.0.0.1:5000/` shown in Figure 2, a GET request is sent by specifying the following URL:

 ```
 http://127.0.0.1:5000/BB-NOV22-P-2100